knnv-ar/knnv-ar/README.md

 -->

 <!--- 🔭 I’m currently working on ...-->
-- 🌱 I’m currently learning Full stack development.
+- 🌱 I’m a Web Full Stack Developer (Digital House Academy, 2022), Master in Digital Arts (Universitat Pompeu Fabra, 2006) and Bachelor in Musical Composition With Electroacoustic Media (Universidad Nacional de Quilmes, 2001).
 <!--- 👯 I’m looking to collaborate on ...-->
 <!--- 🤔 I’m looking for help with ...-->
 <!--- 💬 Ask me about ...-->